Esri/arcgis-maps-sdk-kotlin-toolkit/doc/general/design_patterns.md

 ### Reusable Composables

 ### Events in Compose
-this is how to introduce unidirectional data fdlow
+this is how to introduce unidirectional data flow

 ### Composable Map